-This brings me to DIY LED fixtures, I will be brief and point out that this may well be a worth while endeavor (if only for the enjoyment of building your own equipment).
+This may well be a worth while endeavor (if only for the enjoyment of building your own equipment).

-Please note all that has been stated here as per emitters and realize that to achieve good results you will need good drivers/ballasts to power your emitters (many prefer magnetic even though they run hotter and use more energy), and as per the emitters themselves you need to follow more of a shotgun approach since the best emitters are not sold over the counter.
+Please note all that has been stated here as per emitters and realize that to achieve good results you will need good drivers/ballasts to power the emitters (many prefer magnetic even though they run hotter and use more energy), and as per the emitters themselves you need to follow more of a shotgun approach, since the best emitters are not sold over the counter.